GustavoTR20/GTRAVEL-UCDPA/README.md

-# GusTrip
+# GTRAVEL

+---

 ## Description

-GusTrip is a travel planning web application developed as an academic project.
+GTRAVEL is a web based travel planning app developed as an academic project.
-It allows users to explore destinations, check weather forecasts, and receive travel recommendations based on their selected location.
+It allows users to explore destinations, check weather forecasts and receive travel recommendations based on their chosen location, thereby making their trip easier and providing tips on the main tourist attractions in their chosen city.

 ---